UCMJ Article 134

 How do you defend against Article 119b Child Endangerment charges?

 When you are facing the combined resources of the military as well as the current cultural climate, you need to be prepared to defend your career and your freedom.
-Crisp and Associates, LLC has a team of experienced trial attorneys, with more than 75 years of combined experience, who have won these types of cases.
-This team includes the firm’s founder, Jonathan Crisp, a highly respected and sought-after attorney, speaker, and lecturer, who has served in the U.S. Army Judge Advocate General’s Corps (JAG) since 1998 and entered private practice in 2007.
+Crisp and Associates, LLC has a team of experienced trial attorneys with over 75 years of combined experience who have won these cases.
+This team includes the firm’s founder, Jonathan Crisp, a highly respected and sought-after attorney, speaker, and lecturer who has served in the U.S. Army Judge Advocate General’s Corps (JAG) since 1998 and entered private practice in 2007.

 If you, or someone you know, is facing Article 119b charges for Child Endangerment, you need to speak with a Military defense attorney right away.
 We understand what is at risk, and we know how to protect your career, your freedom, and your future.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.